Fall 2018 not offered

-A continued exploration of the song forms begun in MUSC430, with emphasis on the forms VARNAM and KRITI, the cornerstones of the South Indian concert repertoire.
+This course is a continued exploration of the song forms begun in MUSC430, with emphasis on the forms varnam and kriti, the cornerstones of the South Indian concert repertoire.
 Specific exercises will also be given to prepare students for the improvisational forms they will encounter in the advanced class to follow.

 ||Gen Ed Area Dept:

 ||Fulfills a Major Requirement for: (MUSC)

 Brown, Robert E.; "India's Music" in CHAPTERS IN INDIAN CIVILIZATION, ed.
 Joseph Elder

 Powers, Harold S.; "India", NEW GROVES DICTIONARY OF MUSIC, ed.
 Stanley Sadie.